During the past few years, Canada has expanded its gaming industry to increase provincial revenues.

 Most of the casinos are located in Alberta, Saskatchewan, and British Columbia, but other provinces have jumped in the bandwagon.

-The casinos in British Columbia and Alberta are operated private management companies that contract with non-profit organizations that claim casino facilities to raise funds.
+The casinos in British Columbia and Alberta are operated by private management companies that contract with non-profit organizations that claim casino facilities to raise funds.

 These charitable organizations request gambling licenses that restrict their use of the casino to two days.
 Even under these conditions, casinos are usually open every day of the year.
 The exception to this is the Calgary rainfall and the Edmonton exhibition every summer.